 "Oh I want more than that.
 I want your blood all over me and your little legs broken," a nasty smile spread on your face as you whipped out a pocket knife.
 I wouldn't be normal if your words didn't shock me, but then I guess it isn't normal to get a thrill out of them either.
 The realization of what you really wanted made your eyes twinkle even more and your stomach growl.
 You were finally going to get what you had been craving, and as was I. You jumped on me and I had to make the act more special for you.
 I began to shriek with my legs struggling, but not kicking.

-You stabbed me a couple times making my blood spurt up into the air and I gave a dramatic performance from the shriek to a slow last breath kind of a death.
+You stabbed me a couple times making my blood spurt up into the air, punching me twice, and I gave a dramatic performance from the shriek to a slow last breath kind of a death.
+Right as you started to unzip my jeans, I grunted to get your attention as a single drop of blood left the corner of my mouth.

 "Tell my mother I love her and that…that…," I pulled you close to me so I could whisper in your ear, "that I enjoyed killing you."

-“What the hell did you just say?”
+"W-what the hell did you just say?"
 My hand flew to your neck and as I stood up I held you in the air.
-My wounds were long gone.
-I flung you onto the curb which made my ears twitchbecause I heardtheimpact break three of your ribs.
-I could tell the people at the park were gone also, and I laughed at how nobody even heard my shrieks.
-Your mind couldn’t even register what had just happened and you gasped for air begging god to save a monster like you.
+My wounds were long gone, and the black eyes you had given me fade away to your horror.
+I flung you onto the curb which made my ears twitch because I could hear three of your ribs break from the impact.
+I knew the people at the park were gone also, and I laughed at how nobody even heard my shrieks.
+Your mind couldn't even register what had just happened and you gasped for air begging god to save your pathetic soul.
 Three graceful steps brought me to you.
 I sat on your chest and you wailed out.

-“Mm, I’ll take that as a yes.”
-I smirked and twisted your head around.
+"Mm, I'll take that as a yes," I say from his terrified expression.
+Smirking I twisted your head around.
 You looked absolutely disturbing just like your victims did.
-Blood dripped out the corner of your lips and your facial features held all the terror.
+Blood dripped out your nose and your facial features were all screwed up.
 I got up and fixed the little things.
-My posture became straightened out, my hair was out of its frenzy, and a hint of a smile was on my face.
+Straightened out my posture, my hair was out of its frenzy, and a hint of a smile was on my face.
 Calm and eased I got to my car, opened the door, and then slid back into my seat, obviously satisfied.